ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 shipped, unchanged, and will be available via MATE Tweak for those who prefer it.

-**Netbook layout has been updated** - Since 18.04 beta 1 the maximised windows now maximise into the top panel like the Mutiny layout.
-Brisk Menu replaces the custom-menu and `mate-dock-applet` is used for application pinning and launching.
-When maximising a window this offers some decent space savings.
+**Netbook layout has been updated** - Since 18.04 beta 1, the maximised windows now maximise into the top panel like the Mutiny layout.
+Brisk Menu replaces the custom-menu and `mate-dock-applet` that was used for application pinning and launching.
+When maximising a window, this offers some decent space savings.

-**Mutiny layout has been tweaked** - Since 18.04 beta 1 the launcher icon is the same size of the docked application icons.
+**Mutiny layout has been tweaked** - Since 18.04 beta 1, the launcher icon is now the same size of the docked application icons.
 We heard you, we understand.
 It's the little things, right?

 ### Global Menu and MATE HUD